charmbracelet/lipgloss/README.md

 > [!TIP]
 >
 > Upgrading from v1?
 Check out the [upgrade guide](./UPGRADE_GUIDE_V2.md), or
-> point your LLM at it and go to town.
+> point your LLM at it and let it go to town.

 ## Colors